AWS EC2 Storage

 • instance stops i.e. if the EBS-backed instance with instance store volumes attached is stopped

-• Stopping, hibernating, or terminating an instance would cause every block of storage in the instance store to be reseted.
+• Stopping, hibernating, or terminating an instance causes every block of storage in the instance store to be reset.

 • If an AMI is created from an Instance with an Instance store volume, the data on its instance store volume isn’t preserved.